selketjah/selketjah.github.io/_posts/2018-12-18-migrate-to-fable21.md

 ### Update yarn

-Add ´fable-compiler´ and ´npx´ and upgrade ´fable-loader´ to the latest version.
+Add 'fable-compiler' and 'npx' and upgrade 'fable-loader' to the latest version.

 ```
 yarn add fable-compiler --dev